What Causes Knee Osteoarthritis?

 833-300-5633

-Recognizing Your Arthritis Symptoms
+Recognizing Your Osteoarthritis Symptoms

 STAGES OF OSTEOARTHRITIS

-OA patients develop very minor “wear & tear” and bone spur growths at the end of the knee joints.
+Osteoarthritis patients develop very minor “wear & tear” and bone spur growths at the end of the knee joints.
 Minimum disruption.
 There is already 10% cartilage lost.

 In stage 3, the cushion-like cartilage between the bones wears away, and the gap between bones gets smaller.
 Proteins and collagen fragments are released, causing bones to develop spurs, making the joint surface rough.
 This leads to inflammation, causing pain during activities like walking, running, squatting, kneeling or extending the knee.
 Stiffness and popping sounds in the joints may also occur, especially in the morning or after sitting for longer stretches.